 To assess the value, we look at a combination of factors like design, cleaning performance, maintenance, maneuverability, noise, size, usability, etc. and compare these factors to the overall price.

-If you already own one of Hoover’s LithiumLife batteries for another unit (they have quite a few in this series), then this handheld may be worth it for only $18, since the batteries are interchangeable.
+If you already own one of Hoover’s LithiumLife batteries for another unit (they have quite a few in this series), then this handheld may be worth it, since the batteries are interchangeable.

 Lastly, Hoover does have a 2 year warranty that comes with this handheld.
 The details of the warranty state the following: